fdilke/scala-exps/notes/variable-symmetry.md

     I need a subgroup-enumerating algorithm and therefore more groups to test it on Remastering my permutation code from 2014 improved it a LOT

+adventures with dependent types: can you really not do this:

+case class AnnotatedSubgroupLattice[T](
+  group: Group[T]
+) extends AnnotatedLattice[group.AnnotatedSubgroup]

+This is because of some small print about constructors Try using an object instead ...